• Skip to primary navigation

 On the other hand, if you make this recipe with fresh fillets from the fishmonger, which have not been previously frozen, you can freeze the coated fish fillets.

-Freezing them before putting in a freezer bag ensures that the fillets will stay separate, and you can just remove as many fillets as you need for a meal and return the rest of the fillets to the freezer.
+Freezing them before putting them in a freezer bag ensures that the fillets will stay separate, and you can just remove as many fillets as you need for a meal and return the rest of the fillets to the freezer.

 To fry from frozen, allow an extra 2 minutes per side, otherwise, defrost in the refrigerator and fry as per the recipe instructions.

-Pin for later
+Save for later

-Why not pin this recipe to your pinterest board so you can make it later.
+Why not pin this fish Milanese recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 A piece of fish milanese being flaked with a fork.